Expert Insight, Breaking News, and Insider Stories on Real Estate in Paris

 A study published in October by Century 21 shows that Paris has become the third most expensive major metropolis in the world after London and New York.
 At current prices, the branch network calculated what is possible to buy with 300,000 euros ($345,000) in the world’s largest cities.
 Answer: 18 m² in London, 20 m² in New York and 31 m² in Paris (provided you buy an apartment of moderate quality in a neighborhood with average prices).
 The French capital now far exceeds Tokyo, where for the same price it is possible to own a 52 m² home, Berlin (70 m²), and Brussels (100 m²).

 As for modest spenders or those in the middle-class who are looking to buy despite prices, the market, which is “a real centrifuge, has pushed them back beyond Nemours in the south of Paris, beyond Rambouillet in the west, beyond Meaux in the east, and beyond Compiègne in the north,” Abraham analyses.
-“This is indeed why Parisian companies have the worst difficulties in recruiting certain profiles, and why transport times are constantly increasing for a large proportion of people working in Paris,” Alexandre Mirlicourtois from Xerfi also point out.
+“This is indeed why Parisian companies have difficulties in recruiting certain types of employees, and why transport times are constantly increasing for a large proportion of people working in Paris,” Alexandre Mirlicourtois from Xerfi also point out.

 Original Article: Libération, Logement: Paris troisième grande ville la plus chère au monde